wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-first-runbook-textual.md

 4. Click **Publish** to publish the new version of the runbook.
 5. Stop the virtual machine that you started in the previous step.
 6. Click **Start** to start the runbook.
 Type in the **VMName** and **ResourceGroupName** for the virtual machine that you're going to  start.<br> ![Start Runbook](./media/automation-first-runbook-textual/automation-pass-params.png)  start. 

 7. When the runbook completes, check that the virtual machine was started.
 

-## Next Steps
+## Next steps

 -  To get started with Graphical runbooks, see [My first graphical runbook](/documentation/articles/automation-first-runbook-graphical/)
 -  To get started with PowerShell runbooks, see [My first PowerShell runbook](/documentation/articles/automation-first-runbook-textual-powershell/)
 -  To learn more about runbook types, their advantages and limitations, see [Azure Automation runbook types](/documentation/articles/automation-runbook-types/)
 -  For more information on PowerShell script support feature, see [Native PowerShell script support in Azure Automation](https://azure.microsoft.com/blog/announcing-powershell-script-support-azure-automation-2/)
 